jdpaterson/jpatersondev/content/posts/2020-11-28-creating-a-recursive-react-component.md

 slug: creating-a-recursive-react-component
 draft: true
 date: 2020-11-28T16:01:07.871Z
-description: I recently had the need to create a recursive React component.
-I want to show it to you.
+description: I recently had the need (that turned into a want) to create a recursive React component.
+I would like to show it to you.
-category: Front-End Development
+category: React
 tags:
   - react
   - front-end development